PsychlytxTD/tim_data_science_website/content/psychology_landing/psychology_welcome.md

 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1 # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2 # Order that this section will appear.

-title = "Effective Psychology"
+title = ""

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 #hero_media = "hero-academic.png"